 Our IDA’s “Local Labor Utilization Policy” (applicable to building contractors during the construction phase of projects that the IDA supports) is framed as an “encouragement” rather than a requirement.
 This is an unacceptable failure to support our local workforce, especially our union workers.
 I’ve been told that we don’t have enough skilled laborers in and around Tompkins County to support large projects; I suspect the real story is that we don’t have enough skilled laborers who are willing to work for peanuts.

-Our current IDA Board comprises 4 County Legislators, Ithaca’s Mayor, the President of the Tompkins County Chamber of Commerce, and a local businessperson.
+Our current IDA Board comprises 4 County Legislators, an elected City of Ithaca official, the President of the Tompkins County Chamber of Commerce (who represents the Tompkins County Area Development agency, and a local architect.
 I believe that local labor should also be represented on the IDA Board.
 This isn’t exactly a novel or revolutionary idea either: New York’s General Municipal Law, which governs industrial development agencies, states that “representatives of local . . . organized labor” may be members of an IDA Board (GML Sec.856.2).

 Our TCAD/IDA policies should place more emphasis on smaller, local businesses and start-ups that would train and employ our workforce in fields other than minimum wage retail sales, housekeeping, and maintenance.
 Bigger isn’t always better; LOCAL IS BETTER.